Skip to main content

 What a Moving Average Actually Does

-A moving average takes the closing prices from the last N candles, adds them up, and divides by N. Every time a new candle closes, it drops the oldest price and adds the newest one.
-The window shifts forward in time.
-That's the "moving" part.
+A moving average takes the closing prices from the last N candles, adds them up, and divides by N. Each new candle drops the oldest price and adds the newest.
+Plot the result, and you get a smooth line that follows price without the noise.

 Calculating a 5-Period SMA